tikv/rfcs/text/2018-11-24-consistent-replica-read.md

    processed.

-**Note**: Our currentl implementation to handle read requests only on the leader allow us a few optimizations.
+**Note**: Our currentl implementation to handle read requests only on the leader allows us a few optimizations.
 One of them is that the request can be processed if `apply_index_term` equals to the `current_term`, as we only return success after apply.
 Another one is local read based on lease.
 However, if the follower receives a read request, the read requests on the leader must go